LuckyGirl-XU/luckygirl-xu.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News

+- *2025.05*: &nbsp; One Paper is accepted to the TKDE Journal. 👏👏
 - *2025.03*: &nbsp; One Paper is accepted to the Energy Journal. 👏👏
 - *2025.01*: &nbsp; One Paper is accepted to the Web Conference 2025. 👏👏
 - *2024.11*: &nbsp; One Paper is accepted to the SIGKDD 2025. 👏👏